Ramen Japanese noodle soup is possible with German ingredients

 Making ramen yourself – no problem!

-You can make ramen from two or actually three different types of noodles.
-One is dried ramen (i.e. noodles that come in a similar form to spaghetti).
-The other is fresh ramen noodles.
-These are now even available in Germany in Asian markets.
-Finally, there is also instant ramen.
-I don't recommend this version.
-If you want to try it anyway, you can check out this post: Ramen for 2 Euros .
+You can use two — actually three — different kinds of noodles for ramen.
+First, there are dried ramen noodles (which come similar to spaghetti).
+Then there are fresh ramen noodles.
+These days, you can even find them in Asian markets in Germany.
+Finally, there’s instant ramen.
+I don’t really recommend that option, but if you want to give it a shot, check out this post: Ramen for 2 Euros.

-Caution: Ramen noodles don't need to be cooked for very long.
-They are very thin and therefore become soft quickly.
-Pay attention to the information on the packaging: It usually states how long your type of noodle needs to be cooked.
+Note: ramen noodles don’t need to be cooked for very long.
+They’re very thin and become soft quickly.
+Check the instructions on the package: usually it says how long your type of noodles needs to cook.

-This is the part of the ramen soup that takes the most time and love!
-I can't say it often enough: The taste of the ramen depends mostly on the broth :) So put a lot of effort into this if you want an authentic end result!
+This is the part of ramen soup that takes the most time and love!
+I can’t say it enough: the taste of ramen depends mostly on the broth :) So put extra care in here if you want an authentic result!

-Miso ramen might taste a little intense for people who have never tried miso before.
-But at some point you should definitely try this specialty!
-Apart from miso, the Japanese cuisine doesn't use too many intense spices.
-Therefore, miso ramen as a whole is also good for newcomers to enjoy after a short period of getting used to it.
-I personally love miso broth.
-It has a very unique character and is a little heavier than, for example, Shio broth.
-You don't quite understand what I mean?
-In Japan, we would say that Shio broth is more "sappari" than Miso or Tonkotsu broth :)
+Miso ramen might taste a bit intense to folks who’ve never tried miso before.
+But you should definitely try this specialty at some point!
+Apart from miso, Japanese cooking doesn’t use many strong spices, so overall, miso ramen is pretty approachable after a short familiarization.
+Personally, I love miso broth.
+It has a unique character and is a bit richer than, say, shio broth.
+Not sure what I mean?
+In Japan, we’d say shio broth is more “sappari” than miso or tonkotsu :)

-Nevertheless, the miso broth is a very aromatic broth that, together with the noodles and toppings, will unleash a true taste explosion in your mouth.
+Even so, miso broth is super aromatic, and together with noodles and toppings, it’ll cause an explosion of flavor in your mouth.
 Have fun cooking!

-1. Prepare the following ingredients: sesame (grated), sesame oil, garlic (best to press with a press), ginger (grate or cut into very small pieces), onions or shallots (cut into very small cubes), miso, chili oil or chili powder (if you like it a bit spicier), and finally a meat broth.
-This can be chicken or pork.
-If you don't eat meat, you can also use vegetable broth.
+1. Prepare the following ingredients: sesame (ground), sesame oil, garlic (pressed is best), ginger (grated or finely chopped), onions or shallots (finely diced), miso, chili oil or chili powder (if you like it a bit spicy), and finally a meat broth.
+This can be chicken or pork based.
+If you don’t eat meat, you can use vegetable broth.

-2. Now sauté the following ingredients in sesame oil: garlic, ginger, onions, and shallots.
+2. Sauté the following in sesame oil: garlic, ginger, onions, and shallots.

-3. After about 5 minutes, add sugar, seam, miso, and optionally chili powder or chili oil.
+3. After about 5 minutes, add sugar, sesame, miso, and optionally chili powder or chili oil.

 4. After another 2-3 minutes, add the broth and stir well.